ingo/ingo.github.io/_recipes/green_herb_salad.md

 veggie: "\u2713"
 ---

-Perfect for a light lunch or as a side dish.
 This salad is a delightful mix of fresh herbs and greens, tossed with a simple yet flavorful dressing.
 The combination of different herbs gives it a unique and refreshing taste, while the toasted seeds add a nice crunch.
-It's a recipe from the renowned chef, Ottolenghi.

 ### Ingredients